kyscg/Paper2Pulp/notes/Justice with Micheal Sandel.md

 > I'm never able to seek for the good / exercise the virtues only qua (as) individuals ...we all approach our own circumstances as bearers of a particular social identity.
 I am someone's son/daughter, a citizen of this/that city.
 I belong to this clan, that tribe, this nation.

 > These constitute the given of my life, my **moral starting point**.
-This is, in past, what gives my life its moral particularity
+This is, in part, what gives my life its moral particularity